gantry/docs/pages/01.gantry5/06.advanced/04.creating-layout-presets/docs.md

 This is a very simple Layout Preset, giving the user **Header**, **Main**, and **Footer** sections in addition to two independent **Sidebar** sections.
 Each section gets its own base styling that provides the base by which added **Particles** and **Positions** are placed.

 >>> Each horizontal row needs to equal 100% width.
 In the example above, you will notice that `main` has a width set of 60%, followed by two sidebars each at 20% width.
+It's also very important to remember that YAML files only support spaces divisible by 2, and not tabs.